Grain Belt Express

 Clean Line submitted an application for a Certificate of Public Convenience and Necessity (CPCN) to the Kansas Corporation Commission (KCC) in March 2011.
 This will enable Clean Line to be a public utility, and subject to additional approvals, to site, construct, own, operate, and maintain bulk electric transmission facilities throughout Kansas.
 Approval was granted in December 2011.

 A small portion of this line will enter Sullivan County, Indiana.
-Because of this Clean Line will also have to apply to the Indiana Regulatory Commission to become an Indiana Utility.
-This application, requesting public utility status, was filed in November of 2012.
-To learn more, click here and search for docket number 44264.
+Because of this Clean Line will also have to apply to the Indiana Regulatory Commission to become an Indiana utility.
+Clean Line filed for public utility status in November of 2012, and was apporved by the Indiana Regulatory Commission.

-Clean Line will consider stakeholder input in order to refine and eliminate potential routes and determine one proposed route, as well as alternative routes.
+Clean Line will consider stakeholder input r to refine and eliminate potential routes and determine one proposed route, as well as alternatives.

 Currently Clean Line is in the very early stages of engaging landowners and stakeholders, but acknowledges that the public must be directly involved in determining the best route for the transmission project.
 In May 2011, Clean Line held invitation-only community leader roundtable meetings, and public meetings will be held later this year.
 Throughout various open house gatherings, Clean Line has also made considerable effort to engage landowners and seek feedback on all proposed routes.

 Clean Line is also making a point to work closely with the community.
-Following a model similar that that used in developing the Rock Island project, Clean Line is inviting local businesses and community leaders to sessions designed with the explicit purpose of helping those impacted better understand the project.
-These are not required by statute.
+Following a model similar to that used in developing the Rock Island project, Clean Line is inviting local businesses and community leaders to sessions designed with the explicit purpose of helping communities learn more about the project.
+These meetings are not required by statute, unlike those held in conjuction with regulators.
 In many cases this allows local businesses to learn about a potential role for their operation during project development, helping Clean Line achieve the goal of using as many local parts and services as practicable.
 It's estimated that the project could create as many as 2,340 jobs.